parthrao/PySpark-Projects-MachineLearning/README.md

 # PySpark-Projects-MachineLearning

-Some of my machine learning related academic projects that has done using Python PySpark.
+Some of my machine learning related academic projects which are coded using Python and PySpark.
-Different folder contains different project with its description.
+Different folders contain different projects with their descriptions.